canjs/can-component/docs/view.md

 ### Omitting view entirely

-If the Component does not contain a view property, the content -whether defined or passed inline, will be rendered instead.
+If a component does not have a `view` defined, the content (whether defined or passed inline) will be rendered instead.

 This means a component like this: